intj-t/intj-t/README.md

 Accounting and Geology and C/C++.
 Former MSDN Student Ambassador, And Visual Studio Industry Partner.
 * Recived a MSFT Tendor offer in 2006 and pooled together 1.5% stake in Microsoft
 * I participated in the Charlottesville Va, Windows Source program in 2003 at UVa and the Windows Kernel Source program in 2009.
 I still have my MSDN Acedemic Alliance files.
-* Paid for a 2000, 2004 MSDN Enterprise Subscriptions.
+* Paid for a 1998 MSDN Library, 2000, 2004 MSDN Enterprise Subscriptions.
 And 7 2006-2014 Action Packs.
 With one thre year 2016 Bizspark.
 * Went to Microsoft Conferences PDC 2003, MIX 09, and Build 2017
 * Shipped Fluent Control Ribbon 2.0, World Wide Telescope & WPF Toolkit 3.5 & 4.0
 through Codeplex and Component Source.
 In 2010 with Xceed & Janus Systems & Software.